 Judging by its ingredients alone, Tender and True dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried potato and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Tender and True is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Tender and True lists both with-grain and grain-free dry dog foods that use a moderate amount of named meat meal as their main source of animal protein, thus earning the brand 4.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to Tender and True.
 If there are no recalls listed in this section, we have not yet reported any events.

 The Dog Food Advisor is privately owned and is not affiliated (in any way) with pet food manufacturers.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.